Home Exam Cutoff Ranks Rank Predictor

 Based on 2024 & 2025 KEA Data

-Enter your 2nd PUC PCM marks and KCET exam score to predict your expected rank and see which colleges you can target.
+Enter your 2nd PUC PCM marks and KCET exam score to predict your expected rank.
+Also works as a Karnataka CET rank predictor – see which colleges you can target.

 ~3.1L